BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 Users can register a new token pair proposal through the governance module and initiate a vote to include the token pair in the module.
-Depending on which exists first, the coin or the token, you can either register a Cosmos Coin or a ERC20 Token to create a token pair.
+Depending on which exists first, the coin or the token, you can either register a Butane Coin or a ERC20 Token to create a token pair.
 One proposal can inculde several token pairs.

-When the proposal passes, the erc20 module registers the Cosmos Coin and ERC20 Token mapping on the application's store.
+When the proposal passes, the erc20 module registers the Butane Coin and ERC20 Token mapping on the application's store.

-#### Registration of a Cosmos Coin
+#### Registration of a Butane Coin

-A native Cosmos Coin corresponds to an `sdk.Coin` that is native to the bank module.
+A native Butane Coin corresponds to an `sdk.Coin` that is native to the bank module.
-It can be either the native staking/gas denomination (e.g. EVMOS, ATOM, etc) or an IBC fungible token voucher (i.e. with denom format of `ibc/{hash}`).
+It can be either the native staking/gas denomination (e.g. Butane, ATOM, etc) or an IBC fungible token voucher (i.e. with denom format of `ibc/{hash}`).

-When a proposal is initiated for an existing native Cosmos Coin, the erc20 module will deploy a factory ERC20 contract, representing the ERC20 token for the token pair, giving the module ownership of that contract.
+When a proposal is initiated for an existing native Butane Coin, the erc20 module will deploy a factory ERC20 contract, representing the ERC20 token for the token pair, giving the module ownership of that contract.